madmartin/Jarolift_MQTT/README.md

 Jarolift is a Trademark of Schöneberger Rolladenfabrik GmbH & Co.
 KG

 This is the MQTT version of Jarolift_RX_TX_FHEM, which was originally developed to operate with the FHEM home automation server.
-You find the FHEM version on the project's homepage.
+You find the original FHEM version on the project's homepage.

 ### Author